hitachi-vantara/terraform-provider-hitachi/docs/resources/vsp_hostgroup.md

 page_title: "hitachi_vsp_hostgroup Resource - terraform-provider-hitachi"
 subcategory: ""
 description: |-
-  :meta:subcategory:VSP Storage Host Group:The following request creates a host group for the port.
+  VSP Storage Host Group:The following request creates a host group for the port.
 The host mode and the host mode option can also be specified at the same time when the host group is created.
 ---

 # hitachi_vsp_hostgroup (Resource)

-:meta:subcategory:VSP Storage Host Group:The following request creates a host group for the port.
+VSP Storage Host Group:The following request creates a host group for the port.
 The host mode and the host mode option can also be specified at the same time when the host group is created.

 ## Example Usage